jonas-thuvesson-winberg/webpack-workshop/1 - bundling javascript/1_-_bundling_javascript.md

 For more info on the options used to configure Babel, see [this link](https://babeljs.io/docs/en/babel-preset-env#options).

 3. We will now add another config file that is a standard format that helps Babel (and other JavaScript tools), tell which browsers you want to include support for.
-Add another file, _.browserslistrc_, to the project root.
+Add another file, _.browserslistrc_ (__again, note the dot__), to the project root.
 In this file you can add a list of queries (requirements) that needs to be fulfilled.
 These are then checked against [CanIUse](https://caniuse.com/).

 Add the following lines to the file: